martavp/pypsa-in-prime/README.md

 If you experience issues with connecting VScode to prime, try setting the option "Remote.SSH: Lockfiles in Tmp" to true (check the box).

-To commit from your prime repository to your github, go to the *source control* and give your commit a name and press ctrl + enter.
+To commit from your prime repository to your GitHub, go to the *source control* and give your commit a name and press ctrl + enter.
 If you want the commit to be pushed automatically, after having committed, go to settings --> Remote [SSH: prime.eng.au.dk] --> Git --> Post Commit Command --> change "none" to "push"

-#### Avoid entering password when connecting to PRIME
+#### Avoid entering your password when connecting to PRIME

-On your local computer:
+This is not secure and not officially recommended!
+Using SSH keys is a good idea but best to set a strong password for them.

-Generate a ssh key by running:
+On your local computer, generate an ssh key by running:

 > (Local path) > ssh-keygen

-Press _Enter_ for default key name.
+Press _Enter_ for the default key name.
 Then _Enter_ for no password, and then _Enter_ again to confirm.
 A password key is created under *Local path* in the file _"id_rsa.pub"_.
-Coppy the key to the cluster by running the folling command:
+Copy the key to the cluster by running the following command:

 > ssh-copy-id -i ~/.ssh/id_rsa.pub prime.eng.au.dk